Codona's Amusement Park

 Codona's Amusement Park is an amusement park located in Aberdeen, Scotland.
-It was established by the Codona family in 1970 and continues under family management.
+It was established by the Codona family in 1970.

-The park is situated adjacent to the Aberdeen Beach and Queens Links on the coast of the North Sea.
+The park is located on Beach Boulevard at Aberdeen Beach, adjacent to the Queens Links, on the coast of the North Sea.

 History

 Codona family

 Francesco Codoni, a Swiss-Italian national from the Ticino region next to the Northern Italian border, immigrated to Scotland in the 1790s.
 Codoni's descendants worked in circuses throughout Europe, but the majority remained in Scotland.
+By the early 20th century, members of the Codona family operated travelling fairgrounds and entertainment shows across Scotland, including regular appearances in Aberdeen.

-Throughout the 19th century, the family toured Scotland with various circus acts.
-Francesco Codoni's grandson, Henry (Enrique) Codona (Codoni) was the founded the trapeze act "The Flying Codonas".
+During the 19th century, the family toured Scotland with various circus acts.
+Francesco Codoni's grandson, Henry (Enrique) Codona, founded the trapeze act "The Flying Codonas".
 The act was featured in various films, including Varieté (1925).
 The circus film The Greatest Show on Earth mentions both the Codonas and Costellos as prominent circus families.

-Alfredo Codona, the trapeze artist from the family living in the US, made headline news when he killed himself and his ex-wife Vera Bruce after the tragic death of his second wife in 1937.

 Once the Industrial Revolution hit the 1860s, the Scotland-based Codonas purchased steam-powered fairground rides and toured as John Codona's Pleasure Fairs, running it until 1960.